RittgerLabGroup/SPIRES_2025_0_1/README.md

     controls what shows up when you type `help ESPToolbox`.
-3. Update the doc/*.html files and update the helpsearch file by calling `builddocsearchdb('/Users/brodzik/Documents/MATLAB/esp/tbx/doc')' For new functions, add lines to functions.html and toolbox_overview.html.
+3. Update the doc/*.html files and update the helpsearch file by calling `builddocsearchdb('/Users/brodzik/Documents/MATLAB/esp/tbx/doc')' Apparently this has to be done after the .mtlbx file has been installed (I'm not sure why)
+    For new functions, add lines to functions.html and toolbox_overview.html.
     For new toolbox requirements, edit getting_started.html.
-    To change left nav bar in help window, edit helptoc.xml.
+    To change left nav bar in help window, edit helptoc.xml. use 'help myfunc' to see output in Command Window use 'doc myfunc' to see output in popup window
 4. There is some way to build extra documentation by opening your .m file and doing "Publish"--this shows up in the documentation, but I'm not entirely sure what good it does.